langchain-ai/langchainjs/docs/docs/modules/chat_models/overview.md

 ### Stateful chains

 You can also use the chain to store state.
 This is useful for eg. chatbots, where you want to keep track of the conversation history.
+MessagesPlaceholder is a special prompt template that will be replaced with the messages passed in each call.

 ```typescript
 const chatPrompt = ChatPromptTemplate.fromPromptMessages([